IrisChase/reprodyne/README.md

     <reprodyne.h>

-If you're not using CMake do whatever you have to do to point your non-CMake peasant-build system to the directory containing this header.
+If you're not using CMake do whatever you have to do to point your non-CMake peasant-build system to the directory containing the appropriate version of this header.

 # How it Works/Theory